w3c/epub-specs/epub33/explainers/EPUB-33-security-privacy.md

 EPUB does have requirements for user agents to respond to device orientation (`portrait | landscape`) for fixed-layout EPUBs.

-There has been talk about scripted EPUBs using geolocation information; I don't know if this has happened in the wild yet, or if any reading systems would allow access to this information.
+There has been talk about scripted EPUBs using geolocation information; I don’t know if this has happened in the wild yet, or if any reading systems would allow access to this information.
 This would happen through existing Web APIs; EPUB does not specify new APIs to interact with sensors.

 ### 8. What data does this specification expose to an origin?
 Please also document what data is identical to data exposed by other features, in the same or different contexts.